You know what happened.

 You have gone over it more times than you can count — in the middle of the night, in the shower, in the middle of conversations that have nothing to do with it.

-And the mind keeps returning to it, like a compass needle finding north, compulsively and without your permission.
+And still the mind returns to it, without your permission.

-Betrayal trauma happens whenever someone you depended on — a partner, a parent, a family member, or a close friend — broke trust in a way that didn't just hurt you.
+Betrayal trauma happens whenever someone you depended on broke trust in a way that didn't just hurt you — it quietly changed you.

 And that is what makes it so hard to simply move on.

-You are still replaying it — the discovery, the conversation, the moment everything changed.
-Even when you try not to.
-Even when you are exhausted by it.
+You are still replaying it — the discovery, the conversation, the moment everything changed — even when you are exhausted by it.

-If you have talked about it extensively and are still stuck, that is not a failure of therapy or of effort.
+If you have talked about it and are still stuck, that is not a failure of therapy or effort.
 It is a signal that the work needs to go somewhere different.

 We work with all of it.
 At the level where it lives.